-- 1 Make sure that your PowerBook is shut down. - 2 Use a FireWire cable to connect your PowerBook to another FireWire-equipped computer. - 3 Start up your PowerBook and immediately hold down the T key.
+- 1 Make sure that your PowerBook is shut down. - 2 Use a FireWire cable to connect your PowerBook to another FireWire-equipped computer.
+You can use a FireWire cable with any combination of 6-pin and 9-pin connectors. - 3 Start up your PowerBook and immediately hold down the T key.
 Your PowerBook display shows the FireWire logo.
 The other computer's display shows the PowerBook internal hard disk icon.
 You can now drag and drop files between the computers. - 4 When you are finished transferring files, drag the PowerBook hard disk icon to the Trash. - 5 Press the Power button on the PowerBook to shut it down, and then disconnect the FireWire cable.